Sayan-001/Fake-Face-Detection-Model/README.md

 ## Evaluation

-The model has a  general final validation accuracy of 99% and validation loss of 0.03. 💪
+The model has a general validation accuracy of 99% and validation loss of 0.03. 💪

 Below is the graph of the accuracy and loss plotted against epochs (number of times the model is run).